TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

    Scan through *string* looking for the first location where the regular expression *pattern* produces a match, and return a corresponding :ref:`match object
    <match-objects>`.
 Return ``None`` if no position in the string matches the
-   pattern; note that this is different from finding a zero-length match at some point in the string.
+   pattern; note that this is different kutoka finding a zero-length match at some point in the string.